Gold (Adekunle Gold album)

 Gold is the debut studio album of Nigerian recording artist Adekunle Gold, released on 28 July 2016, by YBNL Nation.
 It features one guest appearance from Simi and production from B Banks, Masterkraft, Oscar Heman-Ackah, Pheelz, SeyiKeyz, and Sleekamo.
 Prior to its release, six singles were released off the album to positive reviews, with "Sade" and "Orente" being his breakthrough singles.
+The album peaked at #7 on Billboards World Album Charts for the week of 13 August 2016.

 Singles

 The album's lead single "Sade" was released on 19 December 2014.
 It was produced by Olaitan Dada.
 Its re-release was released on 5 March 2015 and produced by Pheelz alongside its music video directed by Adasa Cookey.
 The second single, "Orente", was released on 1 July 2015.
 It was produced by Oscar Heman-Ackah and features strings by Fiokee.
 The third single off the album was released on 1 December 2015, entitled "Pick Up".
 It was produced by Pheelz.
 Gold’s fourth single "Ready" was released on 4 April 2016.
 It was produced by Pheelz, mastered by Simi, and features guitars from Fiokee.
 The fifth single, "My Life", was released on 14 November 2016.
 The sixth and final single off the album, "Work" was officially released on 1 May 2017.
 The song was produced by B.Banks and its release coincided with the single's accompanying music video directed by Mr. Moe Musa.